 Weibold Academy: what to consider when launching tire recycling business in developing countries

 Currently, the bulk of tires recycled in OECD countries come straight from tire collection programs, as in many of these countries tire stockpiles are almost eliminated.
 In developing economies, however, the situation is usually the opposite, and tire stockpiles may be depleted by recycling companies if there is no proper tire collection system in place.
 Therefore, it is crucial to either establish a central tire collection program regulated by government or launch a private tire collection system.
-For instance, today India and China are the fastest-growing economies in the world and, assuming fast-paced development of tire recycling businesses there, finding raw materials might become rather challenging, if tire recycling regulations lag behind.
-Also very often it is still just a case of missing infrastructure to collecting ELT effectively.

 In China, which banned ELT imports a long time ago and arduously started implementing collection programs, this issue may not become a major problem due to developing regulations.
 The situation is somewhat different, but still plausible, in India, as it still imports ELTs from other countries and builds its regulations around this policy.
 Nevertheless, there are numerous countries all over the world where scrap tire accumulations are significant enough to sustain a multitude of tire recycling businesses and where proper tire recycling regulations still aren’t in place.

 For companies and entities who invest in tire recycling businesses, it is crucial to get long-term contracts with ELT suppliers to keep steadily expanding production and have the solid confidence in the future supplies.